 The credit score risk grade is a grade that is given to every borrower within the Credit Bureau Singapore database.
-It depends on their credit score and indicates how risky it is for credit facilities to lend you money.
+It depends on their credit score and indicates how risky it is for credit facilities to loan you money.

 Credit score risk grades vary from AA to HH.
 If you score AA, it implies that you are the perfect borrower, who is least likely to default on loan repayments.
 Borrowers with this grade also have some of the highest scores around.

 |RATING||CREDIT SCORE||PROBABILITY OF DEFAULT|